 Food Molecules pass from Mom to Baby: one cause of Infant Colic and Infant Allergy

-Nursing mothers often ask if the food they eat might be what is triggering their baby’s fussiness, digestive discomfort, and allergies.
-The answer is a cautious yes – quite possibly.
+Nursing mothers often ask if the food they eat might be triggering their baby’s fussiness, digestive discomfort, and allergies.
+The answer is yes – quite possibly.

 We know that during pregnancy, large molecules from food can pass from a mother’s intestine into her bloodstream and reach the baby in the womb.

 These molecules do not belong in the womb.
-Naturally, they trigger a defensive immune reaction in the baby, pre-conditioning the baby to launch another immune reaction when they encounter these same food molecules in their mother’s milk.
+They will trigger a defensive immune reaction in the baby, pre-conditioning the baby to launch another immune reaction when they encounter these same food molecules in their mother’s milk.

 Leaky Gut and Prenatal Exposure

 Please note: whole food molecules are not supposed to be present in the bloodstream or in the womb.
-They are supposed to be broken into their smallest components while in the intestine – into amino acids, fatty acids, minerals, and vitamins – before being allowed into the body.
+They are supposed to be broken down into their smallest components while in the intestine – into amino acids, fatty acids, minerals, and vitamins – before being allowed to pass through the intestinal wall into the lymph and bloodstream to be utilized as energy and building blocks for health maintenance.

-When food molecules leak into the bloodstream, it is a sign that the intestinal lining is damaged, is perforated with tiny holes that allow these larger molecules to pass through.
+When food molecules leak through the intestine into the bloodstream, it is a sign that the intestinal lining is damaged: it is perforated with tiny spaces that allow these food molecules, but also toxins and digestive bi-products, to pass through directly into the body.

-A permeable intestine also called a “leaky gut,” is sadly not rare.
-Many of us have a permeable intestine to some extent because of the foods we eat, the medications we take and the toxins we are exposed to.
-This means that many of our babies are exposed to food molecules while in the womb.
+A permeable intestine, called “leaky gut,” is not rare.
+Far too many of us have a permeable intestine because of the foods we eat, the medications we take, and the toxins we are exposed to.
+They irritate the gut lining and damage the gut flora.
+This means that many of our babies are exposed to food molecules while in the womb, making babies more vulnerable to an array of problems.

-Researchers believe that prenatal exposure to food molecules may be a major cause of infant colic and allergy.
-They believe that this exposure pre-conditions unborn babies to respond with inflammation when they encounter these same food molecules later on in their mother’s milk.
-This is particularly the case if there is a history of allergy or autoimmune disease in the family.
+Researchers are now finding that prenatal exposure to food molecules is a major cause of infant colic and allergy.
+This exposure pre-conditions babies to respond with more inflammation when they encounter these same food molecules in their mother’s milk.
+This seems to be even more of a problem if there is a history of allergy or autoimmune disease in the family.

 Inflammation, Flora, Colic

-Inflammation can show up in different ways in a baby.
-It can show up as insomnia, wheezing, rashes, eczema, fussiness, restlessness and unhappiness, and also infant colic: the severe digestive pain that repeats nearly every day in about 20% of babies, starting at 2-3 weeks after childbirth and resolving at between 3-4 months of age.
+By infant colic we mean the severe digestive pain that occurs nearly every day for several hours in about 20% of babies, starting at 2-3 weeks after childbirth and resolving at between 3-4 months of age.

 Another area of research has looked into the intestinal flora of colicky and non-colicky infants.
 It turns out that the intestinal flora of colicky babies is colonized by fewer strains of helpful bacteria and yeasts compared to the flora of non-colicky infants.
 The “depleted” flora of colicky babies makes their intestines more permeable and more prone to inflammation.